-Social Security Disability Attorneys Charleston County, South Carolina
+Social Security Disability Attorneys North Charleston, South Carolina

 More than 75% of Social Security Claims are denied on the first application of the claimant.
 Once the claimant appeals the initial decision and opts for a hearing in front of an administrative law judge, the percentage of successful outcomes increases dramatically.
 There are many major factors when considering whether you have a good Social Security Disability (SSD) claim.
 Arguably, the most important factor to consider is your age.
 If you are older than 55 years old, then the federal government assumes that you can no longer work and you have a much better chance of winning.
 In fact, the federal government presumes you cannot work, which is a good thing.

 Another important factor is the past ten years of your work history.
 It is that work history that the government considers when determining what jobs you are capable of potentially doing.
 Your lawyer must prove that, through a combination of both physical and mental conditions, you can no longer work in any of those positions.
 You prove your physical and mental conditions through the medical records you will allow the government to gather from every doctor you have treated with in the past.
 The medical records are half the battle when it comes to getting the successful outcome that you want.
 It is important that you document any and all medical conditions you have by going to the doctor for treatment.

 Another important factor to consider is your education level.
 Put simply, the less education you have the better.
 The reason why is your education level plays a role in determining what sort of jobs you are qualified for in the American economy.
 If you are a blue-collar worker with a G.E.D., but you can no longer perform the physical work you once could, you have a good case on the facts.